mdavidson9/docs.balsamiq.com/content/_editor/_wireframes/editing-controls.md

 ![](//media.balsamiq.com/img/support/tutorials/firstmockup/FirstMockup-tabs_edit.png)

 Or, a space character separates tags in a Tag Cloud control.
-Some other controls, like the Tree, use other characters altogether.
-In such cases the default text for the Control includes explanations on how to use it.
+Some other controls, like the [Tree Pane](#the-tree-pane), use other characters altogether.
+In such cases the default text for the control includes explanations on how to use it.

 When editing text in a Label or Paragraph control you will see a small number in the lower-right corner of the editing box.
 This is the number of characters, which can be useful for copywriting or other purposes.